Aleksey-Movchanyuk/partition-based-cdc/README.md

-# Oracle to Snowflake Data Synchronization POC
+# Oracle -> Snowflake Data Synchronization POC

 This proof of concept (POC) demonstrates how to migrate changed partitions from an Oracle database to a Snowflake database using Apache Airflow, Parquet files, and Python.